Recent Heat Wave Impacts Drop Rain Spell In Potohar, Capital - UrduPoint

 Recent Heat Wave Impacts Drop Rain Spell In Potohar, Capital

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Apr, 2022 ) :The recent heat wave impact prevailing has affected the raining pattern in the country especially in the Pothohar region and the Federal capital.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Apr, 2022 ) :The recent heat wave impact prevailing has affected the raining pattern in the country especially in the Potohar region and the Federal capital.

 On Tuesday, he said a weak system entered into the atmosphere of Islamabad which was blown away by the strong gusts of opposing winds entering from the South that caused very less rainfall in the area.